gaehlerm/SoftwareEngineering/README.md

 The most obvious drawback is that logging needs time to be implemented.
 It’s not a huge amount, yet it may add up.

 Logging is usually not needed.
-Normal code is deterministic.
+Most code is deterministic.
 You run the same code twice it will do the exact same thing, down to some rounding errors.
-You don’t need the logs, just inspect your code using a debugger.
+You don’t need the logs.
+Run the code with the same settings as the user did and inspect your code using a debugger.

 If you struggle finding your bugs, you should rather improve the quality of your code.
-Simplify the structure and write unit tests.
+Simplify its structure and write unit tests.
 You will have less bugs and they are easier to find.

 At the same time there are some cases where you can consider using a logger.

 For non-deterministic software it may be useful.
-For example, if you have several programs that communicate asynchronously with each other.
+For example, if you have several programs that communicate asynchronously with each other, as in microservices.
 All kind of conditions may occur that you didn’t think of.
+Depending on the temporal order of the messages being sent.
 A logger may help you to trace back the source of a bug.

 In a GUI the logger could store all the actions performed by the user.
 This may also be helpful if the user finds a bug.

 And finally, a logger may be helpful for the user to send in auto created error reports if something went wrong.
 He can just click a button to send in an error report with all relevant data and doesn’t have to bother writing such a report by himself.
 This may be very useful as errors are almost inevitable and the users are a very helpful group to test your software.
-As long as the bugs are not too subtle and serious.
+As long as the bugs are not too subtle or too serious.

 # 33. Tools